JessicaJuliet/meditracker/TESTING.md

 **Pass/Fail:**
 Pass

-#### Test Case 3
+### Test Case 3

 **Description:**
-Verify the homepage displays an 'About' section **Steps:**
+Verify the homepage has an 'About' section
+**Steps:**
 1. Open Chrome and navigate to website homepage
-2. Scroll down to ensure About section appears
+2. Scroll down to ensure 'About' section displays
 3. Repeat above steps on mobile

 **Expected Result:**
-About section appears on homepage
+About section displays on homepage

 **Actual Result:**
-About section appears on homepage
+About section displays on homepage

 **Pass/Fail:**
 Pass